-Italy is la dolce vita, Tuscany… fabulous Rome.
+Italy is dolce vita, Tuscany or fabulous Rome.
 It’s impossible to inventory its treasures, really, Italy has massive weapons of seduction

 This country is frozen in an obvious, almost “natural” beauty, like a radiant woman without any artificial adornment.
-An alleyway, a square, a storefront, a restaurant whose menu is in 3 lines, Italy is charming “without meaning to be”.
+An alleyway, a square, a storefront, a restaurant whith 3 lines on the menu, Italy is charming “not on purpose”.

 Apart from its refined architecture and fascinating history, the attraction of Italy lies in its art of living.
 It is both simple and sophisticated.

 Ciao Italia, mi chiamo Christine, sono francese, piacere di conoscerti!
 Hi Italy!

 Who can compete as much with France in gastronomy as Italy?

 Wine, cheese, bread are tasty.
 Meat and delicatessen are to die for, the vegetables are as beautiful as delicious and the sea provides the fresh fish.
 Coffee is unbeatable and the pastry makes up for its reduced choice with divine Italian ice-creams.

 Today, Italian gastronomy is spreading all over the world.
 Everybody knows pizza, pasta, tiramisu.
 Yet a dish of cannelloni here is not the same as elsewhere.
 My favourite Italy is osso bucco, or veal Marengo.
 It’s incomparable, indescribable, it’s the Italian cuisine of mamas!

 This country oscillates between the extremes, everything is in the paradox